-Airlines offering flights to Cologne from the UK include easyJet, Eurowings and Ryanair.
+Airlines that fly to Cologne include Austrian Airlines, eurowings, Lufthansa, Ryaniar, SWISS and VLM.
 Prices are reasonable throughout the year, but you're likely to grab the best deals by booking well in advance.
-There are direct flights with Eurowings from Cologne Bonn Airport to Miami, Florida.

-From London - 1 hour 10 minutes; New York - 10 hours (including stopover); Los Angeles- 14 hours (including stopover); Toronto - 10 hours (including stopover); Sydney - 25 hours (including stopovers).
+From London - 1 hour 25 minutes; New York - 10 hours (including stopover); Los Angeles - 13 hours (including stopover); Toronto - 10 hours (including stopover); Sydney - 25 hours (including stopovers).

 Travel by road

 Foreign drivers require proof of insurance and their national driving licence - a Green Card is strongly recommended.
 A country identification sticker must be displayed on the vehicle.
-The main German automobile association is the Allgemeine Deutsche Automobil Club - ADAC (tel: 0800 510 1112, in Germany only; www.adac.de).
+The main German automobile association is the Allgemeine Deutsche Automobil Club - ADAC (tel: +49 800 510 1112; www.adac.de).